Canada & India expel diplomats as Ottawa probes possible Indian link to Khalistan leader's murder; India rejects allegations as 'absurd' | Law-Order

 ''We remain in regular contact with our Canadian partners.
 It is critical that Canada's investigation proceed and the perpetrators be brought to justice," National Security Council spokesperson Adrienne Watson said in a statement.

-In London, a UK government spokesperson said on Tuesday that Britain was in ''close touch with our Canadian partners about these serious allegations.''
+Reacting to the incident, a State Department spokesperson said, ''We are deeply concerned about the allegations referenced by PM Trudeau yesterday.
+We remain in regular contact with our Canadian partners.
+It is critical that Canada's investigation proceed and the perpetrators be brought to justice.
+We urge the Indian government to cooperate in the Canadian investigation and ensure that those responsible are held to account.''
+In London, a UK government spokesperson said that Britain was in ''close touch with our Canadian partners about these serious allegations.''
 Prime Minister Rishi Sunak's spokesperson at 10 Downing Street was asked about the impact the issue may have on India-UK relations.

 ''We are in close touch with our Canadian partners about these serious allegations," the spokesperson said. ''It would be inappropriate to comment further during the ongoing investigation by the Canadian authorities."
 Later, when Sunak's spokesperson was pressed on the matter, he said work on the trade negotiations with India ''continue as before''.